Shore Regional High School: History

-The high school opened in September 1962 for grades 9-11, with seniors remaining at Long Branch High School, which was able to end double sessions.Walter, Kenny.
-"Shore Regional H.S. marks 50 years", The Hub, February 9, 2012, backed up by the Internet Archive as of December 8, 2015.
-Accessed June 7, 2016.
-"Andrew Ker, Shore Regional School District public information officer, explained that the 50th anniversary celebration started in 2011 and will conclude next October....
-'The doors opened to the school in 1962.
-The construction was finalized in 1961 and the first school year was 1962.'"
+The high school opened in September 1962 for grades 9-11, with seniors remaining at Long Branch High School, which was able to end double sessions.

 Awards, recognition and rankings

 The school was the 61st-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 134th in the state of 328 schools in 2012, after being ranked 111th in 2010 out of 322 schools listed.
 The magazine ranked the school 94th in 2008 out of 316 schools.
 The school was also ranked 94th in the magazine's September 2006 issue, which surveyed 316 schools across the state.
 Schooldigger.com ranked the school 108th out of 381 public high schools statewide in its 2011 rankings (a decrease of 3 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (86.6%) and language arts literacy (95.9%) components of the High School Proficiency Assessment (HSPA).

 In its 2013 report on "America's Best High Schools", The Daily Beast ranked the school 814th in the nation among participating public high schools and 59th among schools in New Jersey.

 In 2009, six members of the Senior class were named recipients of the Edward J. Bloustein Distinguished Scholar award.